Timeline

 Strange times, while the pandemic was still ruling over world, we had some exhibitions here and there.
 With all precautions taken to prevent people from gathering too close, it now almost seems absurd.
 This photo was taken during the 2021 “Glass to Glass” exhibition at the Berengo Studio on Murano, Venice.

-Sebastian Brajkovic - 2022 - 1
+Sebastian Brajkovic - 2022

-Sebastian Brajkovic - 2022 - 1
+Sebastian Brajkovic - 2022

 2022

-Ginori 1735 - A project together with the Italian porcelain Manifattura as one of my first collaborations set up by David Gill gallery.
+Ginori 1735 - A project together with the Italian porcelain Manifattura as one of my first collaborations which was set up by David Gill gallery.
 We were asked to design service plate sets by using plates from their old stock.
 I fell in love with a plate set that had the possibility to be used on the top and on the bottom, new creations were made by simply turning them and stacking them in all sorts of order.

 Sebastian Brajkovic